michelrandahl/cv/README.md

 I enjoy problem solving alone as well as in collaboration, and I enjoy learning from others as well as teaching others.

 ## History of Employment
-**Software developer** @ Criipto A/S _(dec 2021 - now)_
+**Software developer** @ Criipto ApS _(dec 2021 - now)_
-- I primarily worked on maintaining and extending a Stripe integration for handling of subscriptions, and besides that I worked a project for signing documents with E-ID as well as a small demo application for showcasing the implementation of the 'Verify' E-ID product in a ClojureScript context.
+- I primarily worked on maintaining and extending a NodeJS Stripe integration for handling of subscriptions, and besides that I worked on a F#/Fable project for signing documents with E-ID as well as a small demo application for showcasing the implementation of the 'Verify' E-ID product in a ClojureScript(Re-frame) context.
-- **_Technologies:_** F# (Fable, Elmish), C#, NodeJS, Typescript, React, ClojureScript (Re-frame), Azure.
+- **_Technologies:_** F# (Fable, Elmish), C#, NodeJS, React, ClojureScript (Re-frame), Azure.

 **Software developer** @ [Skatteministeriet / UFST (udviklings og forenklingsstyrelsen)](https://www.ufst.dk/) _(jan 2017 - nov 2021)_
 - I worked at a project for future valuation and taxation of Danish properties.
 The taxation of properties is an area which has been grossly neglected for many years in Denmark, and as such the project is of much importance to the Danish society.
 At the project I had the honour of working together with a big team of passionate Clojure developers.
 My work mostly evolved around developing and reviewing code for the backend parts of the application which the case workers will use.
 Amongst others I worked on the Event sourcing implementation, implemented various sorts of ETL jobs and worked on API's.
 I also did a tiny bit of frontend development (ClojureScript) and some DevOps related work for deploying and running our applications in AWS.